VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v14
+## Changed in v15

-* Azj-Kahet: found Silk-Spun Supplies, Concealed Contraband
+* Delves: The Waterworks, The Dread Pit
-* Delves: Kriegval's Rest, Fungal Folly
+* Show delve chests on the minimap as well